Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 • + Tax-free housing and meal stipends

-• + Higher gross pay ($78k - $130k/yr)
+• + Higher gross pay ($93k-$145k/yr)

-• - No employer benefits
+• - No employer benefits (must buy own insurance)

 • - Gaps between contracts reduce annual income

-Certification ROI
+Credential ROI

-Every NBRC specialty credential costs the same to sit for, but the salary return varies significantly depending on your clinical setting.
+Every NBRC specialty credential costs the same to sit for but returns different premiums depending on your setting.
+The RRT is the single biggest lever; every specialty credential pays for itself within the first year.

-CertificationCostSalary Premium
+CredentialCostAnnual Premium

-ACCS$300 exam fee+$3,500 - $5,500/yr
+ACCS$300 exam fee+$3,500-$5,500/yr

-NPS$300 exam fee+$3,000 - $5,000/yr
+NPS$300 exam fee+$3,000-$5,000/yr

-RPFT$300 exam fee+$2,500 - $4,000/yr
+RPFT$300 exam fee+$2,500-$4,000/yr

-SDS$300 exam fee+$2,000 - $3,500/yr
+SDS$300 exam fee+$2,000-$3,500/yr

 Career Path: New Grad to Director

 Respiratory therapy has a clear advancement ladder.
 Each step requires experience, credentials, and often additional education.
+Directors in large hospital systems earn $105,000-$140,000.

 Step 1